thomluther/ha-anker-solix/README.md

    - **Category:** Integration
 1. Click "Save" and then click "Install" on the `Anker Solix` integration.

-Unfortunately, HACS does not automatically install the optional entity images that must be located within the web accessible www folder, that is located in your installation configuration folder.
-For instructions to copy the image files manually, see below.
+Unfortunately, HACS does not automatically install the optional entity images that must be located within the web accessible `www` folder, which is located in your HA installation configuration folder.
+Please see instructions below to copy the image files manually.

 ## Manual Installation